Osbaston, Monmouth: Notable houses and residents

 Osbaston House (also known as Great Osbaston House), located 1 km north of Monmouth Castle on the east bank of the River Monnow, has been a Grade II Listed building since 15 August 1974.
 The house's occupants have included Captain George William Moyse Harmer in 1901, Robert Alan Russel MacClelland in 1967, and Michael John Marshal Clarke (High Sheriff of Gwent) in 1985.
 Major-General Lennox Alexander Hawkins Napier, C.B., O.B.E., M.C., of Osbaston Farm, was High Sheriff of Gwent in 1988.

 To the east of the Old Hereford Road, Priory Farm is a high quality building of the late 17th century, which was said to have borne a date of 1672 on a now-eroded datestone.
 The house comprises a range of five bays and two storeys under a steeply pitched roof.
 The end gables are of limestone blocks, with the main east front built of purplish-red brick, enhanced with fine limestone details.
 Surrounding farm buildings include what is described as "an enigmatic building of Old Red Sandstone rubble, partly of three storeys, partly of two, probably C17."

 Representation

 Osbaston is part of the Dixton with Osbaston electoral division of Monmouthshire County Council, currently represented by conservative councillor R Rodin.

 Schools and other amenities

-There is a primary school, Osbaston Church in Wales School.

-There is a public house, the Royal Oak, on the Hereford Road.
-It has a bar, restaurant and function room with balcony, and a garden area with views of the Wye Valley.
+Osbaston has a primary school, Osbaston Church in Wales School, and a public house, the Royal Oak, on the Hereford Road.